What is Pharmaceutical Medicine?

 If you are interested in working in the pharmaceutical industry, government Department of Health, Regulatory Agencies (for example, TGA, OGTR, NICNAS), contract research or manufacturing organisations (CROs, CMOs) or academic areas (such as drug development, pharmacology, clinical research, regulatory affairs, pharmacovigilance, pharmacoeconomics), then this is the degree for you.

-Why Pharmaceutical Medicine at UNSW?
+Why Study Postgraduate Pharmaceutical Medicine at UNSW?

-- Australasia’s leading postgraduate pharmaceutical medicine program, running for over 20 years
+- Australasia’s leading postgraduate pharmaceutical medicine program, running for over 22 years

 - Digital resources and webinars covering the latest innovations in drug development and industry trends

-- Opportunities for internships in industry
+- Opportunities for internships in industry, government or academia

 - Developed in partnership with the pharmaceutical industry and government regulators